 Cognitive Development Stages; universal sequence (sensorimotor → formal operational) Zones of Proximal Development; context-dependent

-Role of Language Egocentric speech disappears as child matures Private speech internalises; is a crucial thinking tool throughout life
+Role of Language Egocentric speech disappears as child matures Private speech internalises; is an important thinking tool throughout life

 Role of Play Child-directed, unstructured; engine of cognitive construction Social, guided; apprenticeship in culturally valued skills